growr-xyz/growr-documentation/components/5-verification-credentials.md

 ### Implementation

-The protocol has a *Verification registry smart contract*...
+The protocol has a *Loan Assessment registry smart contract* that validates and stores verification result records.

-TBD - do we need this registry?
-We have an alternative - the signed result can be returned to the borrower, stored in his SSCR and passed to the protocol by the borrower himself...
+We envision an alternative implementation scenario without this registry.
+In this credential verification flow, the signed verification result is returned to the borrower app, stored in his SSCR and then passed to the marketplace for approval of the loan.